Basic Facebook / Instagram Strategy And Tactics For Parts Manufacturers And Retailers

 You’d probably never want to meet or hang out with that person again.

-Now imagine that Facebook and Instagram are kind of a like a dinner party – people mingle and engage in small talk, share interesting tidbits about themselves and their interests, offer help and advice, etc. And occasionally people form meaningful connections.
-A good strategy acknowledges the importance of building connections and being social.
+Now imagine that Facebook and Instagram are kind of like a dinner party – people mingle and engage in small talk, share interesting tidbits about themselves and their interests, and offer advice.
+Only occasionally do people form meaningful connections.

 Strategy Point #4 – How Do You Feel About Faith?